aptise/cert_utils/FAQ.md

 The library tries to create and use these files as needed from PEM data.
 Unfortunately, not all functions will generate these files as needed and will raise a `FallbackError_FilepathRequired` exception if the data is needed.

+#### Compatability with earlier Python versions

+Python 3.6 has the following issue:

+* the last compatibile version of acme is 1.23.0
+* acme 1.23.0 does not pin the pyopenssl version
+* pip/etc may attempt to install an incompatible pyopenssl version
+ * 23.2.0 will fail due to an invalid call by certbot
+ * 23.1.0 has a bug that potentially affects this package

+This package will attempt to install compatible versions for tests, but does not do anything for regular installs, as it will fallback on OpenSSL commandline.